United Air Lines Flight 266: Investigation

 The CVR and FDR both lost power just after the crew informed ATC of the fire warning on engine #1.
 At an unknown later point, both resumed operation for a short period of time.
 The FDR came back online for 15 seconds, the CVR nine seconds, during which time it recorded the crew discussing their inability to see where the plane was.
 No sounds of the plane impacting the water could be heard when this second portion of the recording ceased.

 At the time, a battery-powered backup source for critical flight instruments was not required on commercial aircraft.
 The accident prompted the Federal Aviation Administration to require all transport-category aircraft to carry backup instrumentation, powered by a source independent of the generators.

 Probable cause

 The NTSB's "probable cause" stated:

-"The Board determines that the probable cause of this accident was loss of altitude orientation during a night, instrument departure in which the altitude instruments were disabled by loss of electrical power.
+"The Board determines that the probable cause of this accident was loss of attitude orientation during a night, instrument departure in which the attitude instruments were disabled by loss of electrical power.
 The Board has been unable to determine (a) why all generator power was lost or (b) why the standby electrical power system either was not activated or failed to function."